 Bake donuts for about 10-12 minutes at 325 degrees.
 Doughnuts should be nice and springy to the touch when they're done.

-Let the donuts cool in the pan for a few minutes and then remove to racks to cool completely.
+Let the eggnog donuts cool in the pan for a few minutes and then remove to racks to cool completely.
 Re-spray the pan and pop the next batch in the oven (if your doughnut pan only holds 6 doughnuts like mine!).

 Simply whisk together the confectioners' sugar, butter, rum, salt, and 4 Tbsp eggnog.
-If your icing is too thick, you can add more egg nog… OR rum.
-Whatever floats your boat.
+If your icing is too thick, you can add more eggnog… OR rum.

 I like to double dunk my doughnuts in the icing.
 I dunk them all and then go back and dunk them again.

 I know it's not quiiiite Thanksgiving yet, but I think I can say welcome to the holiday season.
 The weather in Boston has certainly been preparing us the last couple weeks.
 Brrrr.

 A glass of eggnog straight from the fridge might not warm you up, but I'm pretty sure a spiked eggnog doughnut would.

 These are most definitely the BEST baked doughnuts I've ever made.
 Of course, they don't taste like traditional fried doughnuts, but I feel like fried AND eggnog would have been a bit too much.
 Even for me.

 So, I liked that these are more like cake doughnuts.
 But eggnog helps make them super moist, so they aren't too cake-y and certainly aren't dense.